How to Manage Pests

 When voles are numerous or when damage occurs over large areas, toxic baits can be the quickest and most practical means of control.
 Take necessary measures to ensure the safety of children, pets, and nontarget animals, and follow all product label instructions carefully.

 You can’t use some anticoagulants such as brodifacoum and bromadiolone because of the potential risk they pose to predators such as cats and dogs.
-These are common over-the-counter rat and mouse poisons.
 Check the label carefully to ensure it lists that the bait is suitable for use on voles or meadow mice.

 Because the pest must feed on anticoagulant baits during a period of 5 days, the bait must be available until the vole population is under control.
 Usually baiting every other day for a total of 3 applications is effective.
 As with trapping, bait placement is very important.
 Place the recommended amount of bait in runways or next to burrows, so voles will find it during their normal travels.
 Generally, spot treating—placing bait in a specific place, such as a runway—is the preferred method of baiting, but in areas of heavy ground cover or if the area you are treating is quite large, broadcasting might be a better option if the label allows it.
 When broadcasting bait, be sure to spread it evenly over the infested area.
 If you use this technique, you probably will have to broadcast every other day for a total of 3 or 4 applications.